-Getting organized is a family affair.
-Everyone has to work together to keep things tidy and to make the hustle of busy family life run smoothly.
+Getting organized is a family affair!
+If you want to make the hustle and bustle of busy family life run smoothly, you need a way to get everyone working together.
+You need a family command center!
 Creating a family command center is a very important step in getting your house, and everyone that lives in it, organized!

 Family Command Center Organization